 One of the most significant events of the time was Bloody Sunday which took place on January 30, 1972, when British paratroopers opened fire on protesters.
 14 civilians were killed that day by British Soldiers and more were injured.
 There is a monument dedicated to those who died where you can pay your respects.

 One of the most significant murals depicts a young schoolgirl who was killed on that day.
 Anette McGavigan was only 14 years old when she was gunned down.
 She was still in her school uniform and the objects that she was collecting for a school project are at her feet.
 Her killing marked the 100th civilian death in The Troubles.

 We highly recommend taking a Bloody Sunday Bogside Tour to learn of the modern history of Derry.
 There has been a lot of unrest and conflict from the separation of Ireland to the Battle of the Bogside, The Bloody Sunday massacre and the Civil Rights period.
 A tour gives insight to Derry’s history and how things are today.

 5. Free Derry Corner

-As you enter the Bogside Area, the first thing you will see is the mural stating, you are now entering Free Derr.
-This is Free Derry corner.
+As you enter the Bogside Area, the first thing you will see is the mural stating, you are now entering Free Derry.
+This is Free Derry Corner.
 From 1969 to 1972, this area was a self-declared autonomous region that acted outside the government.
 It was the location for the Battle of Bogside and Bloody Sunday.
 While the troubles have settled, the walls and murals remain.

 As you walk along Lecky Road you’ll come across many monuments depicting Derry’s turbulent history.
 There are photographs of activists that were shot showing how they had no way to survive and how they were left by the police to suffer with their wounds until their death.
 There is a monument dedicated to the hunger strike victims who died in jail.
 The Irish Republican Prisoners were protesting the fact that the British government struck down the provisionary status that they were not prisoners of war but criminals.